A Pioneering Past and Promising Future

 Having identified the need, the visionaries took action to serve both their enterprise and the region and established the Graduate Research Center of the Southwest, which in 1967 was renamed the Southwest Center for Advanced Studies (SCAS).
 The center recruited some of the best scientific talent in the nation.

-In 1969, the three founders bequeathed SCAS to the State of Texas.
+In 1969, the three founders transferred the assets of SCAS to the State of Texas.
 Gov. Preston Smith signed the bill creating The University of Texas at Dallas on June 13 of that year, fulfilling a mandate to create educational opportunities in science and technology in North Texas.

 The late 1960s and early 1970s were a period of exciting research at the new University.
 William B. Hanson, a professor of physics, was named the director of the Division of Atmospheric and Space Sciences, which later became the Center for Space Sciences.
 Faculty conducting research out of the center had the opportunity to work on numerous space missions and study the moon's atmosphere and surface materials.
 Today, the center is known as the William B. Hanson Center for Space Sciences.